 Another example of medical malpractice is surgery that isn’t medically necessary or surgery performed on the wrong body part.
 Surgical errors that cause harm or disability could also result in a medical malpractice case.

 Administering the Wrong Amount or Type of Medication

 Receiving the wrong amount of a medication or even the wrong medication altogether could be grounds for a case.
 Your doctor should know what medications you are currently taking and prescribe or administer medicines that do not interact with your current ones.

 Poor Follow Up or Aftercare

 Another situation that could be grounds for a medical malpractice case is poor follow up or aftercare.
 If your doctor should have followed up with you after a procedure but they didn’t, it may be medical malpractice.
 You may not receive the kind of care you needed after a procedure, and this could also be considered medical malpractice.

 Now you know the answer to the question of “what is medical malpractice.”
 Do you believe you have a case?
+You need to talk to a medical malpractice lawyer.
 Contact one of our personal injury lawyers to discuss your medical malpractice case.